-Guidance and monitoring of the students' progress are performed regularly through a welldefined mentor-mentee program.
+Guidance and monitoring of the students' progress is performed regularly through a well-defined mentor-mentee program.

-The academic support structure at Shoolini University begins as soon as students are admitted and continue throughout their stay at the University and even beyond.
-The entry-level support system involves a team of trained counselors and members of the faculty who help the students get acquainted with the academic structure and expectations.
-The support system at the postadmission phase is monitored by respective program coordinators and deans; other faculty Shoolini University - AQAR-2016-17 98 | P a g e members contributing to the process.
-There is a placement team headed by Director Placements that provide exit level support.
-Post exit, the Alumni Coordinator keeps a track of the professional progression of Shoolini's students.
+The academic support structure at Shoolini University begins as soon as students are admitted and continues throughout their stay at the University and even beyond.
+The entry level support system involves a team of trained counsellors and members of the faculty who help the students get acquainted with the academic structure and expectations.
+The support system at the post